Program TypeMajor, Minor

-Gaining proficiency in Spanish, the second most common language of the U.S. and the fourth most-spoken language in the world, provides graduates of the Spanish program with a wide range of career options, from language translation to business to education.
-The U.S. Bureau of Labor Statistics projects employment of interpreters and translators to grow 20% through 2029, more than three times faster than the average for all occupations, due to globalization and large increases in the number of non-English-speaking people in the U.S.
+Gaining proficiency in Spanish, the second most common language in the US and the fourth most-spoken language globally, provides graduates of the Spanish program with a wide range of career options, from language translation to business to education.
+The U.S. Bureau of Labor Statistics projects employment of interpreters and translators to grow 20% through 2029, more than three times faster than the average for all occupations, due to globalization and significant increases in the number of non-English-speaking people in the U.S.

 - Nonprofit director